 - I receive a high volume of email and am unlikely to respond immediately or on the weekend.
 I will do my best to respond within 3 days; if you have not heard from me by then, you are invited to send a polite reminder. - If the question is best handled in a conversation and office hours don't work, we can use email to schedule a meeting time.
-Phone or Zoom alternatives to face to face are fine.
+Phone or Zoom alternatives to face to face meetings can be arranged.